-My paintings are inspired by rituals, narratives and cultural aspects evolving the relationship between the wild and the man-made.
-My work portrays foster discussions regarding cultural legacy, heritage from the past and traditions that carry on to this day.
+Inspired by rituals, narratives and cultural aspects evolving the relationship between the wild and the man-made, my work portrays foster discussions regarding cultural legacy, heritage from the past and traditions that carry on to this day.

 The pictorial motifs are at once symbolic and poetic, drawn from personal as well as collective memories and reflect social political and theological aspects which influence our everyday lives.

 For C.V press here